CryptoCraftsman-Web3/ValorToken/VALOR_token_specs.md

 ## Sequence of actions during/after TGE

-1. At TGE the tokens will be split into three funds whose addresses are hardcoded in the token contract:
+1. At TGE the tokens will be split into three funds whose addresses are passed to constructor:
  * Future Development Fund (FDF), 26%
  * Company multisig cold wallet (CMCW) 55%
  * Employees pool (EP) 19%